Science user portal

 GILDAS – Overview and tutorials on SIC, GREG, data cubes, Weeds, and Linedb

-This event has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 730562 [RadioNet]
+This event had received funding from the European Commission’s 7th Framework Programme (FP7) under grant agreement No 227290 [RadioNet].